ClaraSmyth/etch-a-sketch/README.md

 # Etch-A-Scetch

-This is my second JavaScript project created for the [TheOdinProject](https://www.theodinproject.com/).
+This is my second JavaScript project created for the [TheOdinProject](https://www.theodinproject.com/).https://www.freecodecamp.org/

+## Lessons Learned

+This was another pretty difficult project.
+Had to do a lot of googling!
+Really helped me build upon using the fundamentals of javascript and help me understand them better especially with event listeners.
+Also got to use CSS Grid which ive been learning recently on the [freeCodeCamp](https://www.theodinproject.com/) responsive web design course.
+It was challenging but definitely worth it.
+Overall happy with how the final project turned out.

 ## Notes